Christian Public Leader (CPL)

 Who participates in CPL?

-All other M.A. and M.Div. students may take FE 0521 - FE 0524 as an elective course.
+Pre-Fall 2016: FE 0521 - FE 0524 Christian Public Leader is required for four consecutive semesters for M.A. candidates with Leadership concentrations (Children Youth and Family, Congregational and Community Care, or Congregational Mission and Leadership) and M.Div. candidates in Children Youth and Family.
+All other M.A. and M.Div. students may take FE 0523 and FE 0524 as an elective course.
 Students should consult with their judicatory body (i.e., their candidacy committee) to determine contextual requirements.

-Note: The CPL program assumes that a seminarian will participate at an average of five hours/week or twenty hours/month on a volunteer basis.
+Note: The CPL program assumes that, supported by the faculty and precept group leaders, a seminarian will participate in a contextual site at an average of five hours/week or twenty hours/month on a volunteer basis.
 If the seminarian participates at a greater number of hours per week or month, Christian Public Leader sites offer compensation.
 Contextual Learning recommended guidelines are $11.00 - $12.00 per hour.

 How do I learn more about CPL?